How To Know If Someone Blocked You On iMessage? 5 Secret Hacks!

 If you suffer from an age-related issue, ensure that your Google account reflects your accurate age.
 Sometimes, incorrect birthdate information can trigger age restrictions.
 Moreover, you can update your birthdate in your Google account settings.

-If you use a VPN or proxy to access the internet, it’s possible that your IP address has strict SafeSearch restrictions.
-In addition, try disabling the VPN or proxy and accessing Google from your actual location.
+If you’re using a VPN or proxy to access the internet, the IP address you’re using may be associated with a country or network with strict SafeSearch restrictions.
+Try disabling the VPN or proxy and accessing Google from your actual location.

 If you’re using a device with parental control software or managed settings, consult the device’s administrator or your device’s user manual to understand how to modify these settings.